ZELLMECHANIK-DRESDEN/ShapeOut/docs/sec_qg_consistency_check.rst

   Trends over time do not directly visualize the count rate (measured events per second).
-The count rate is the slope of the event index versus event time plot.
+The count rate is the slope of the event index versus event time plot and should remain constant.

   .. figure:: figures/qg_countrate.jpg

-     The event index versus event time plot shows a constant slope, a sign for stable measurement conditions.
+     The event index versus event time plot shows a constant slope, an indicator for stable measurement conditions.